 With that said, it important to know some leaves are better choices for composting than others.
 Wild cherry, ash, beech, maple and all fruit tree leaves can be used without worry.

 Oak tree leaves however lean toward the acidic side, and using too many for a pile can create acidic compost.
-Keep the ratio of oak leaves in your pile under 20% to keep your compost from having too high of a PH.
+Keep the ratio of oak leaves in your pile under 20% to keep your compost from having too low of a PH.

 Always, always, always shred leaves before placing in a compost pile!
 Whole leaves will stick together and take forever to compost.
 If you don’t own a shredder, simply run over them a few times with your lawnmower.

 Fall grass clippings are always a great add to the fall compost pile.
 By late autumn, most weeds in a lawn have stopped producing seed heads.

 And that green grass is full of nitrogen, which can heat up your compost pile, helping to break down all of the materials quickly.

 As autumn heads toward winter, you can also find an abundance of fall decorations that have seen better days.
 And guess what?
 They are perfect for adding to your fall compost pile!

 Whether it’s rotting gourds, pumpkins, squash, or even bales of straw – collect them up and add them to the pile.
 Talk about a great 2nd use for decorations!

 Not everyone has chickens, cows or horses, but adding their manure to a fall pile will greatly increase the rate of decomposition.
 It also adds loads of nitrogen and nutrients to your pile as well.